dayanials/documentation/auto-post-social-media.md

 ---
 ![auto tweet]({{site.baseurl}}/images/post-to-social-media.jpg)

-This feature saves you a lot of time from the manual task of copying your website ads and publishing them to your social media accounts while increasing the traffic of your website.
-Follow the steps below to have the ads posted in your site automatically posted to your Twitter and Facebook account.
+This feature saves you a lot of time from the manual task of copying your website ads and publishing them to your social media accounts to increase the traffic of your website.
+Follow the steps we will give you to have the ads posted in your site automatically posted on your Twitter and Facebook account.

 ## Only Featured Ads

-Enable this option to have only the Featured Ads automatically posted to your social media account right after the publisher completes the purchase the featured ad.
+Enable this option to have only the Featured Ads automatically posted to your social media account right after the publisher completes the purchase of the featured ad.

 ## Facebook

-Facebook auto post allows you to configure your site to automatically post to a Facebook profile page or to a Facebook Page.
+Facebook auto post allows you to configure your site to automatically post to a Facebook profile page or to a Facebook page.
 Follow the steps described below to setup a Facebook app and connect it to your website:

 1\.
 Go to [https://developers.facebook.com/apps/](https://developers.facebook.com/apps/)